Kalyanibotla4/eCommerce-Transactions-Dataset/README.md

 # **eCommerce Transactions Analysis**

 ## **Overview**
-This repository contains an end-to-end data science project focused on analyzing an eCommerce transactions dataset.
-The tasks include exploratory data analysis (EDA), building a lookalike model to identify similar customers, and performing customer segmentation using clustering techniques.
+This repository contains the solution to a data science assignment focused on analyzing an eCommerce transactions dataset.
+The tasks include exploratory data analysis (EDA), building a lookalike model for customer similarity, and performing customer segmentation using clustering techniques.

 ---